-A CIO is a new form of corporate body which has been introduced and is regulated only by the Charity Commission, unlike CLGs which are also regulated by Companies House and have to follow all the requirements of Company law.
+A CIO is a form of corporate body which is regulated only by the Charity Commission, unlike CLGs which are also regulated by Companies House and have to follow all the requirements of Company law.

-Trustees will still be needed as at present but the governing document will be one setting up a CIO, rather than the one most AMs have, which follows the model approved by QSC and by BYM, (as well as by the Charity Commission); this can be used for unincorporated bodies only.
+Trustees will still be needed as at present but the governing document will be one setting up a CIO, rather than the one most AMs have, which follows the model approved by QSC and by BYM, (and also by the Charity Commission); this can be used for unincorporated bodies only.

 QSC has now agreed with the Charity Commission a model form of a governing document for a CIO for AMs to use.
 Comments on this are given below.
-The model form is available from Helen Griffith heleng@quaker.org.uk 020 7663 1161.
+The model form is available from qsc@quaker.org.uk